 A personal story to show the role of hadith

-Seemingly, thought, the imam had forgotten to mention what was written on the next line, "sometimes he would recite surah Qaf, ar-Rum, at-Takwir, or az-Zilzal [al Zalzallah] in the last two rak'a."
-For reference, these suras contain 45, 60, 29, and 8 verses respectively.
+Seemingly, though, the imam had forgotten to mention what was written on the next line, "sometimes he would recite surah Qaf, ar-Rum, at-Takwir, or az-Zilzal [al Zalzallah] in the last two rak'a."
+For reference, these suras contain 45, 60, 29, and 8 verses, respectively.
 The next line in the discourse continues, "While traveling, he would sometimes read the last two suras of the Quran."
-These surah, al-Falaq and al-Nass, have only six and five verses respectively.
-One paragraph above under heading "Recitation after al-Fatiha", this same reference states: "Here we shall mention what Ibn al-Qayyim learned about the Prophet's recitation following the Fatiha in different prayers.
+These surahs, al-Falaq, and al-Nass have only six and five verses, respectively.
+In one paragraph above, under the heading "Recitation after al-Fatiha," this same reference states: "Here we shall mention what Ibn al-Qayyim learned about the Prophet's recitation following the Fatiha in different prayers.
 He commented, When the Prophet finished al-Fatiha, he would sometimes make a lengthy recitation, and sometimes a short one if he was traveling or similarly engaged."

 I have known people that stay away from religious knowledge because this type of situations and misuse of religious knowledge.